This assignment makes use of the files contained in this zip file. This assignment is due Wednesday, October 8.

 are in the default package of the folder hw2

 .
-All the renderer classes are in the renderer_4.jar
+Do not give those classes a package statement.
+All the renderer classes are in the renderer_1.jar

 Hw2.java